 Like shade, the beach doesn’t come with places to sit—at least, not comfortably, or for long.
 Instead, make sure you pack something to put your baby in.
-A beach tent works great, as does a beach towel or blanket.
+A beach tent works great, as does a beach blanket or towel.

-One smart item you can bring to the beach is the Regalo My Play.
+One smart item you can bring to the beach is a large portable play area.
 It provides a safe play area for her and can be set up in seconds.
-Just pull it out of the bag, press down on a lever with your foot, and it’s ready to go:

 It also sits slightly above the ground on legs, making sand less likely to get inside.
 Because no matter how often I’ve tried to keep sand away from beach towels and tents, it still somehow sneaks in.
 An elevated play area makes that less likely.

-And make sure your chairs and play areas are lightweight and foldable, making it easy items to bring to the beach.
+And make sure your chairs and play areas are lightweight and foldable, making them easy items to bring to the beach.
 It should last through many outings, from the beach to the park.

-The beach provides plenty of entertainment as it is, but nothing beats a bag of sand toys to make the day more fun.
-Beach essentials for baby include a bucket, shovel, rake, and sand sifter.
+The beach provides plenty of entertainment as it is, but nothing beats baby beach toys to make the day more fun.
+Beach essentials for baby include a beach bag with a bucket, shovel, rake, and sand sifter.